Social Media Insights: Roundtable Discussion

 Melissa Agnes, president of Melissa Agnes Crisis Management, is a specialist in crisis response prevention, planning, and training in the digital age.
 She has helped leading organizations prevent, detect, and manage a vast array of viral crises and issues.
 Her first-hand experience includes working with a wide range of organizations in both the public and private sectors.
-Melissa is the editor of an acclaimed daily blog and has published numerous articles and white papers in trade publications including the Non-Profit Digest, the Public Relations Society of America (PRSA), and Communication World (IABC).
+Melissa is the editor of an acclaimed daily blog and has published numerous articles and white papers in trade publications including the Public Relations Society of America (PRSA), and Communication World (IABC).

 Micheline Bourque, Marketing sur mesure, has been a marketing consultant for many years.
 She gets a big thrill helping businesses understand the social web and move towards social media integration.
 She provides strategic advice, training and coaching to those who want to go forward.
 She is very interested in all issues that pertain to privacy and the very public sphere of social media.
 A dynamic and valued speaker, Micheline frequently addresses these issues as well as the benefits of being social as a business.
 She also is an experienced focus group moderator.

 Nancy A. Locke is a freelance writer, translator, editor, educator, and public speaker who works in both the print and digital domains.
 She has provided copy on a range of topics for a content provider to the traditional press, specialized trade publications, blogs, and commercial websites.
 Since 2011, she has maintained a personal blog that currently contains 196 posts and has garnered nearly 65,000 visits.

 Nancy also teaches entrepreneurship for translators at the Université de Montréal, translates and adapts web content, and collaborates with clients to develop their content and social media strategies.